LorenzoSansone/Python-lab/README.md

 This repository is meant to be both a **reference** and a **playground**: a place where existing knowledge is organized, and new ideas are explored.

-## 🚧 Work in Progress

-The structure and content may change as concepts evolve or new topics are added.
-Some code may be exploratory, experimental, or intentionally simple.

 ## 🛠️ Tech Stack

 - Python 🐍